Chazzledazzle13/T-SQL-Third-Edition-Exercises/README.md

-# SQLPractice--
+# T-SQL Fundamentals Exercises

-Chapter 2 Exercises
+**Chapter 2 Exercises: Single-Table Queries

--- 1. Write a query against the Sales.Orders table that returns orders placed in June 2015 SELECT *
+-- 1. Write a query against the Sales.Orders table that returns orders placed in June 2015

+SELECT *
 FROM Sales.Orders
 WHERE MONTH(orderdate) = 6;

--- 2. Write a query against the Sales.Orders table that returns orders placed on the last day of the month SELECT *
+-- 2. Write a query against the Sales.Orders table that returns orders placed on the last day of the month

+SELECT *
 FROM Sales.Orders
 WHERE orderdate = EOMONTH(orderdate);

 -- 3. Write a query against the HR.Employees table that returns employees with a last name containing the letter e twice or more

 SELECT empid, firstname, lastname
 FROM HR.Employees
 WHERE LEN(LastName) - LEN(REPLACE(LastName, 'e', '')) >= 2;

 -- 4. Write a query against the Sales.OrdersDetails table that returns orders with a total value greater than 10,000, sorted by total value

 SELECT orderid, SUM(qty * unitprice) AS totalvalue FROM Sales.OrderDetails
 GROUP BY orderid